 Approach to Implementation

 NetSuite has developed an implementation and customer engagement methodology called SuiteSuccess based on its 20-plus years of experience helping tens of thousands of customers implement cloud ERP.
-SuiteSuccess leverages leading ERP implementation practices and prebuilt workflows, reports, KPIs and dashboards tailored to specific industries and business sizes to speed up the ERP implementation process.
+SuiteSuccess leverages leading ERP implementation practices and prebuilt workflows, reports, KPIs, and dashboards tailored to specific industries and business sizes to speed up the ERP implementation process.
 That helps customers implement and derive value from the system much faster than they would with competing solutions.
 Customers can implement the system with NetSuite’s professional services team or from one of the many partners in its ecosystem.

 Microsoft does not offer an implementation methodology comparable to SuiteSuccess.
-Most implementations are partner-led, making it more difficult to share learnings and follow consistent best practices.
-Moreover, because both Microsoft products are based on a combination of older and newer technologies, implementations are more complex and demand a wider range of skillsets.
+Most implementations are partner-led, making it more difficult to share learnings across the ecosystem and follow consistent best practices.
+Moreover, because both Microsoft products are based on a combination of older and newer technologies, implementations are usually more complex and demand a wider range of skill sets.
 Microsoft’s history with on-premises software and its partner network can also affect how much you pay for an implementation.
 Many Microsoft partners are still incentivized by billable hours, which can drive up implementation time and costs.
 NetSuite, on the other hand, shares recurring revenue with partners, giving them a strong incentive to get multiple businesses up and running quickly versus getting as much as possible out of each customer.

 Microsoft also relies on its partner network for frontline support that is limited to any one partner’s business hours.
 Customers have little contact with Microsoft and partners are mostly interested in ongoing consulting engagements and billable hours, so support often gets put on the back burner.
 Even if customers can contact Microsoft, there are limited hours for most customers.